 Web applications today suffer from a variety of vulnerabilities.
-Cross Site Scripting (XSS) is one of the most prevalent web application security flaws, yet possibly the most overlooked.
-It holds second position in the OWASP Top Ten 10 Web Application Security Risks for 2010.
+Cross-Site Scripting (XSS) is one of the most prevalent web application security flaws, yet possibly the most overlooked.
+It holds the second position in the OWASP Top Ten 10 Web Application Security Risks for 2010.

-Cross-Site Scripting is a type of injection problem in which malicious scripts (vb, js etc.) are injected into a trusted web site.
-XSS flaws occur whenever an application takes untrusted (typically user supplied) data and sends it invalidated or unencoded to a web browser.
-XSS allows attackers to execute script in the victim’s browser and the malicious script can access any cookies, session tokens, or other sensitive information retained by our browser.
+Cross-Site Scripting is a type of injection problem in which malicious scripts (vb, js etc.) are injected into a trusted website.
+XSS flaws occur whenever an application takes untrusted (typically user-supplied) data and sends it invalidated or unencoded to a web browser.
+XSS allows attackers to execute scripts in the victim’s browser and the malicious script can access any cookies, session tokens, or other sensitive information retained by our browser.
 Used with that site, they can even rewrite the content of the HTML page.
 It basically exploits the trust that a client browser has for the website.
 In XSS the user trusts that the content being displayed in their browser was intended by the website to be displayed.
 Cross-site scripting carried out on websites accounted for roughly 80% of all security vulnerabilities documented by Symantec as of 2007.
-Prominent sites affected in the past include social-networking sites like Twitter, Facebook, MySpace, and Orkut.
+Prominent sites affected in the past include social networking sites like Twitter, Facebook, MySpace, and Orkut.

-The following code segment in JSP (Java Server Pages) reads an employee ID: empid, from a HTTP request and displays it.
+The following code segment in JSP (Java Server Pages) reads an employee ID: empid, from an HTTP request and displays it.

 <% String empid = request.getParameter(“empid”); %>

 The above code operates correctly if empid contains only standard alphanumeric text, but if empid has a value that includes script (js, vb etc.) or meta-characters, then the code (maybe malicious) will be executed by the web browser.

 There are basically three types of XSS flaws: reflected, stored and DOM-based.